Durham Public Schools: Durham School of the Arts

-Durham School of the Arts (DSA) is a secondary (grades 6-12) magnet school located in downtown Durham, housing 1711 students.
+Durham School of the Arts (DSA) is a secondary (grades 6–12) magnet school located in downtown Durham, housing 1711 students.
 Its focus is on visual and performing arts.
 Offerings include extensive 3D and 2D art, dance, guitar, strings, band, photography, piano, acting, technical theater, and computer classes.
 Students are enrolled by a lottery system and can enroll as early as the sixth grade.
+It is led by principal L. Jackie Tobias.

 Lakeview School

-Lakeview School is an alternative school for grades 6-12 to teach those who have a history of misbehavior.
+Lakeview School is an alternative school for grades 6–12 to teach those who have a history of misbehavior..
+It is led by principal Theresa McGowan.
+Lakeview was an African American school prior to integration, then proceed to be an all kindergarten center which later changed to PIPE daycare for employees children and others.